oniemiddle/LibreAutomate/README.md

 - The library can be used in other programs too.
 [More info](https://www.libreautomate.com/api/index.html), [NuGet](https://www.nuget.org/packages/LibreAutomate).
 - Uses .NET 9.

-Some features of the script editor program:
+Some features of the script editor app:
 - The scripting language is C#.
-The program is a good way to learn it.
+The app is a good way to learn it.
 - C# code editor with intellisense.
 Script manager, cookbook, debugger.
 - Tools for recording keyboard/mouse and selecting UI objects such as buttons, links and images.
 - Also you can use .NET and other libraries.
 Tools and databases for NuGet, Windows API, icons.